Created on

 [5/0] via 2.2.2.2, wwan active

-The traffic is matching the FIB and uses and outbound interface accordingly.
+The traffic is matching the FIB and uses an outbound interface accordingly.

-- In case all interfaces are present with default route as the sdwan member, the interface which is configured in the sdwan rule is used after the FIB lookup.
+In case all interfaces are present with a default route as the sdwan member, the interface that is configured in the sdwan rule is used after the FIB lookup.

-- With ‘set default enable’ and ‘set gateway enable’ as per the above config where the wan interfaces are not part of the sdwan, the traffic is skipping the FIB lookup and forwards it to the SD-WAN member configured in the rule.
+With ‘set default enable’ and ‘set gateway enable’ as per the above config, where the WAN interfaces are not part of the SD-WAN, the traffic is skipping the FIB lookup and is forwarded to the SD-WAN member configured in the rule.

-- If all interfaces are present with default route as the SD-WAN member, the interface that is configured in the SD-WAN rule is used as no FIB lookup is done.
+If all interfaces are present with a default route as the SD-WAN member, the interface that is configured in the SD-WAN rule is used, as no FIB lookup is done.